The Ultimate Small Business Grants Guide

 Eureka!
 You have come up with a revolutionary idea that will allow you to quit your full-time job, work for yourself and what you believe in, and so you feel that you are ready to start up your own business.
 You have everything you need: the perfect business model, a dedicated co-founder and a goal pyramid that will have your business soar through the sky.
-But here’s the thing… you lack the capital needed to start a business.
+But here’s the thing… You lack the capital needed to start a business.
 You need money for your products, your employers, and your expenses.
-But between loans, investors, grants, and angel investors, finding the funding that suits your startup can be stressful.
+But, while struggling with loans, investors, grants, and angel investors, finding the funding that suits your startup can be stressful.

 When looking for grants, government grants are often passed out.
-Whereas the government has policies to support the small businesses as they are a large source of economic growth in industrialized economies.
-As you scroll down eagerly to get the tips and tricks on finding the small business grant you’re looking for, eventually, you will understand that many funding opportunities are often based on a specific location or sector, or ring-fenced for a certain part of a business, like women empowerment or groundbreaking technological changes.
+The government has policies to support small businesses as they are a large source of economic growth in industrialized economies.
+As you scroll down eagerly to get the tips and tricks on finding the small business grant you’re looking for.
+Eventually, you will understand that many funding opportunities are often based on a specific location or sector or ring-fenced for a certain part of a business, like women empowerment or groundbreaking technological changes.

 The world of grants… Just type in the word and face the combinations of all sorts, from small business grants to government business grants and COVID-19 grants.
-Whatever it is that you’re looking for your startup, let’s clear the air first and understand what a business grant is.
+Whatever you’re looking for in your startup, let’s clear the air first and understand what a business grant is.
 Business grants are not loans, and there are no fees of interest in the later period.
-They are a sum of money given by groups or the government to the founders or owners of a small business so that they can reach their full potential and blossom.
+They are a sum of money given by groups or the government to the founders or owners of a small business to reach their full potential and blossom.
 You know the costs of IT equipment, gathering a team, and saving from the interest rates are the backbone of a startup to survive.

-Capital is one of the most important obstacles to get through when starting a business, and we have many stories of turn backs on brilliant ideas only due to money issues.
-A good understanding of what a grant is, where you can get it and how it works for you is a milestone of the startup you are about to set up.
+Capital is one of the most important obstacles to get through when starting a business, and we have many stories of turnbacks on brilliant ideas only due to money issues.
+A good understanding of a grant, where you can get it and how it works for you is a milestone of the startup you are about to set up.
 We know how overwhelming the internet can be.
 So, to get you through the clutter on topics about startup business grants and loan organisations in the UK, we have prepared this guide for you to find the perfect grant and conquer the world with your stroke of genius!

-Although there are many opportunities from government grants to small business fundings that are powered by organisations, finding the right one can be tricky and tiring.
-From cash awards to tax remission grants that are given by the government come in all shapes and sizes.
+Although there are many opportunities, from government grants to small business fundings powered by organisations, finding the right one can be tricky and tiring.
+From cash awards to tax remission, grants are given by the government come in all shapes and sizes.
 To break it down, we examined government business grants in 3 topics.

-- Equity finance: This type of government grants can offer start-ups and young businesses income tax reductions if they’re less than two years old and have fewer than 25 employees.
+- Equity finance: This type of government grant can offer start-ups and young businesses income tax reductions if they’re less than two years old and have fewer than 25 employees.

-- Direct grants: This type is when money is granted directly to a new business to cover its startup essentials that include equipment and staff training.
+- Direct grants: This type is when money is granted directly to a new business to cover its startup essentials, including equipment and staff training.
 Many grants will expect your business to provide 50% of the value of the grant.

-- Soft loan: This type is government-backed and can offer repayment terms and conditions that may be more generous than those on offer through banks and building societies.
+- Soft loan: This type is government-backed and can offer repayment terms and conditions that may be more generous than those offered through banks and building societies.
 This could mean that your business will pay lower interest rates or enjoy longer repayment periods.

 How Do Startup Grants Work?

-Many funds that are offered to small businesses are available to those that are either within a specific local authority, have fewer than 250 employees, or with a turnover rate of less than £45,000 and a balance sheet totaling less than £39,000.
+Many funds offered to small businesses are available to those within a specific local authority, have fewer than 250 employees, or have a turnover rate of less than £45,000 and a balance sheet totalling less than £39,000.
 Although this is a general frame, each fund has its own baselines.
-Doing the research right and pinpointing the correct grants program is a must.
-Among 150 business startup grants in the UK, we advise you to read each “terms and conditions” carefully.
+Therefore, doing the research right and pinpointing the correct grants program is a must.
+For example, among 150 business startup grants in the UK, we advise you to carefully read each “terms and conditions.”

 As you see, if you have a perfectly planned business model that shows your road map to success and what you want to achieve clearly and understandably, you are eligible for the new business grants the government or organisations are offering.
 To see the full list of grants given by the UK, check this link.